 Spring in the Bay Area brings a slew of captivating flower blooms, from tulips at Golden Gate Park to the almond blossoms throughout Central California.
 Cherry blossoms are up next, with peak bloom time usually happening in March and April.
-Here’s a rundown of our favorite places to spot them in San Francisco and surrounding areas.
+Here’s a rundown of our favorite places to spot the cherry blossoms in San Francisco and surrounding areas.

 Where to see cherry blossoms in San Francisco

-San Francisco has already seen a lovely display of plum blossoms around the city, and the cherry blossoms aren’t far behind.
 Your first stop should be Golden Gate Park which will be alive with endless spring blooms.
+Here’s where to go…

 Outside of Golden Gate Park, a visit to Japantown is definitely in order.
-The neighborhood is dotted with plenty of cherry trees, but you can start at Japantown Peace Plaza or the Japanese Cultural and Community Center of Northern California (JCCCNC).
-The JCCCNC’s cherry trees were vandalized a few years ago, but after the community raised tens of thousands of dollars to replace them, the Center was able to plant four new cherry trees that are treasured by the neighborhood.
+The neighborhood is dotted with plenty of cherry trees, but you can start at Japantown Peace Plaza (currently under construction) or the Japanese Cultural and Community Center of Northern California (JCCCNC).
+The JCCCNC’s cherry trees were vandalized a few years ago, but after the community raised tens of thousands of dollars to replace them, the center was able to plant four new cherry trees that are treasured by the neighborhood.

-Keep your eyes open for cherry blossoms throughout the city, because you’re likely to stumble across them in residential neighborhoods, gardens, and other local green spaces such as the Presidio and the Palace of Fine Arts.
+Keep your eyes open for more cherry blossoms throughout San Francisco, because you’re likely to stumble across them in residential neighborhoods, gardens, and other local green spaces such as the Presidio and the Palace of Fine Arts.

 More places to see cherry blossoms in the Bay Area